ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 virtual nsapi_error_t setsockopt(int level, int optname, const void *optval, unsigned optlen);
 virtual nsapi_error_t getsockopt(int level, int optname, void *optval, unsigned *optlen);
 ```

 These are passed through to transport socket.

 ```
 virtual Socket *accept(nsapi_error_t *error = NULL);
 virtual nsapi_error_t listen(int backlog = 1);
 ```

-These are returning `NSAPI_ERROR_UNSUPPORTED` as TLS socket cannot be set to listening mode.
+These are returning `NSAPI_ERROR_UNSUPPORTED` because you can't set TLS socket to listening mode.

-##  Detailed Design for certificate based authentication
+##  Detailed design for certificate-based authentication

-TLSSocket API provides following API to set server certificate.
-For Mbed TLS secure socket, this API is implemented by `TLSSocketWrapper` class.
-You can use either BASE64 formatted PEM certificate, or binary DER certificates.
-Later form just assumes `root_ca_pem` or `client_cert_pem` to be standard C string and counts its lenght and passes to method which takes just `void*` and `len`.
+TLSSocket API provides the following API to set server certificate.
+For Mbed TLS secure socket, the `TLSSocketWrapper` class implements this API.
+You can use either a BASE64 formatted PEM certificate, or binary DER certificates.
+The latter just assumes `root_ca_pem` or `client_cert_pem` to be standard C string and counts its length and passes to method, which takes just `void*` and `len`.

 ```
 /** Sets the certification of Root CA.